I found that one of the worst things about depression is feeling isolated and alone.

 10. Maybe you’re thinking too much.

-Maybe I am, but there isn’t just a switch I have to make me stop thinking about things.
+I definitely AM thinking too much, but there isn’t just a switch I have to make me stop thinking about things.

 Trying to explain depression and anxiety to people who have never experienced it can be exhausting and emotionally draining.
 The things that people say can be upsetting.
 However, you should remember that people are trying to be there for you and say the right thing but are unsure of what that is.

-So try not to be infuriated, but try as best you can to calmly explain what it feels like, and the best way they can support you.
+So try not to be infuriated, but try as best you can to calmly explain what it feels like, and let them know the best way they can support you.

 If you can relate to this post, share it with people to help them understand how you’re feeling.
-Hopefully it will lead to a much calmer conversation!
+Hopefully it will lead to a much calmer and helpful conversation!